Skip to content

 PaddleOCR-VL-1.5 vision-language model reads cropped text into text tokens

-lama-manga inpainting network reconstructs the image after text removal
+aot-inpainting inpainting network reconstructs masked image regions after text removal

 YuzuMarker.FontDetection classifier / regressor estimates font and style hints for rendering

-The important design choice is that Koharu does not use a single model for every page task.
-Layout, segmentation, OCR, and inpainting all need different output shapes:
+The important design choice is that Koharu does not use one model for every page task.
+Detection, segmentation, OCR, and inpainting all need different output shapes:

 • segmentation wants per-pixel masks